Homeowners Insurance

 Key Takeaways

-- The cheapest home insurance policy is rarely the best one — focus on matching your coverage to your actual risk profile, then optimize cost from there.
+• The cheapest home insurance policy is rarely the best one.
+Focus on matching your coverage to your actual risk profile, then optimize cost from there.

 Start With Coverage, Not Cost

 I’ve been in the insurance industry for over two decades, and the biggest mistake I see homeowners make is shopping on price first.
 They pull up a comparison site, sort by cheapest premium, and buy whatever’s at the top without reading what’s actually covered.
-Then a storm hits, or a pipe bursts, or someone trips on their front steps — and they find out the hard way that their bargain policy has a $5,000 wind/hail deductible or excludes water damage entirely.
+Then a storm hits, or a pipe bursts, or someone trips on their front steps, and they find out the hard way that their bargain policy has a $5,000 wind/hail deductible or excludes water damage entirely.

 The right approach is the opposite: figure out what coverage you actually need first, then find the best price for that coverage.
 Your home is probably the most valuable thing you own.
 Saving $200 a year on premium means nothing if your policy fails to pay a $40,000 claim.
+According to Insurance Information Institute data based on ISO reporting, the average paid claim reached $20,062 in 2023, a figure that makes a few hundred dollars in annual savings look trivial if you’re left holding a coverage gap.

 Know What Your Home Actually Needs